jmart368/CollegeTuitionDiversityandPayPortfolio/README.md

 ![Snip20211121_10](https://user-images.githubusercontent.com/24769002/142779637-dfa3e4e6-73d9-459c-93b1-142f4770559f.png)

-Overall we can see that the 3 most expensive states to enroll in a college or university are Rhode Island, Vermont, Massachusetts.
+Overall we can see that the 3 most expensive states to enroll in a college or university are Rhode Island, Vermont, and Massachusetts.
+The least expensive state is New Mexico.
+In comparison to who has the most diverse population we can see that per our National Tuition Averages Per State dashboard, New Mexico on Average has total of 59.49% of diverse students enrolled in its colleges.
+Rhode Island, Massachusetts, and Vermont would low enrollments of diverse students respectively at 21.31%, 27.56%, and 13.46%.
+This goes to show that there is a correlation with higher average cost and low diversity in student enrollment.

 ![Snip20211121_12](https://user-images.githubusercontent.com/24769002/142779662-f0924a2a-ad5b-4ef2-a032-337d26450e0b.png)

+As of 2017, we can see that the top 4 schools carry a diversity of 100%.
+This implies that 100% of enrolled students are from a diverse category of African Americans, Natives, Hispanics, Asians, and Women.
+This dashboard also shows that the total net cost of attending a for profit school is much lesser than attending a private or public school.
+Since 2010, the total net cost of all private and public schools in the US has risen whereas the for profit schools has remained stagnant.

 ### Colleges in the Massachusetts